Goldfish64/AzulNX2Ethernet/README.md

 # AzulNX2Ethernet
 QLogic NetXtreme II driver for macOS

-This driver is a work-in-progress that aims to support the various 1GB QLogic (formerlly Broadcom) NetXtreme II server-grade network cards.
+This driver is a work-in-progress that aims to support the various 1GB QLogic (formerly Broadcom) NetXtreme II server-grade network cards.
 This driver is based primarily on the FreeBSD `bce` driver, with the Linux `bnx2` driver and the Broadcom programmers guide for the NetXtreme II used as additional references.

 ## Supported cards
 | Card     | PCI Device ID |